devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ![Alert configure condition](alertConfigureCondition.png)

-As you scroll the settings for the alert you will see that it is reducing the metric data to only select the last value.
-Other options include things such as selecting the _average_, or the _sum_ of the data.
+As we scroll the settings for the alert, we see that it is reducing the metric data to only select the last value.
+Other options include things such as selecting the _average_ or the _sum_ of the data.
 The threshold for triggering the alert is customizable with predicates such as _above_, _below_, or a specific _range_.
 We set the value for the threshold to anything above 1.

 ![Alert configure threshold](alertConfigureThreshold.png)

-If you press the `Preview` button it will display that the threshold is **Firing**.
+If we press the `Preview` button it will display that the threshold is **Firing**.

 Next we define what happens when the event triggers.
-This includes where the rule should be store, how this rule should be grouped with other rules, and how long you want to be in the alerting state before the rule triggers.
+This includes where the rule should be stored, how this rule should be grouped with other rules, and how long we want to be in the alerting state before the rule triggers.
 Set the folder to the **GrafanaCloud** folder that was created along with your account.
 Create a new evaluation group named **jwt-pizza**.
 Leave the `Pending period` set to **1m**.

 ![Alert configure behavior](alertConfigureBehavior.png)